oniseven/CI3-AdminLTE/README.md

 ### Set Custom Class

 This methode is use if you want to add a custom or additional class to some specific tags.
-For now it just able to add class to
-- `body`

-You can add more by editing the template library file.
+Access the tag classes data in view by calling `$classes` variable.

 ```php
 $this->template->tag_class("body", "hold-transition login-page");